-CEE Banking M&A Study 2019
+CEE Banking M&A Study 2020

 About the study

-- The busiest banking M&A markets of the CEE region in terms of number of transactions were Ukraine (14 transactions), Serbia (11), Poland (10), Romania (10) and Hungary (8) between 2015 and September 2019.
+- The busiest banking M&A markets of the CEE region in terms of number of transactions were the Baltics (6 transactions), Serbia (4 transactions), Czech Republic (3 transactions) and Romania (3 transactions) between 2019 and September 2020.

 - Balázs Bíró, Partner, Regional Financial Services Industry Leader, Financial Advisory